datlife/vehicle-tracker/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 The pipeline still detects a few false positives.
 One thing that can help make this more reliable would be a way to detect the horizon and automatically mask out only those places where a vehicle can show up.

-The current pipeline runs at a speed of ~3-6 frames per second on a 2011 Macbook Pro.
-Using convolutional neural networks for the initial segmentation of the image might be much faster than a Support Vector Machine classifier such as the one used here.
-This might enable real-time vehicle detection and tracking.